zolomohan/hashnode-blog/ckk0rhjzx05cfrus1cmkpcul5.md

 - We built an application that uses context API and reducers to implement dark mode in the application.

-Congratulations, :partying_face: You did it.
+Congratulations, You did it.

 Thanks for reading!

+---

+This article was originally published in [Section.io](https://www.section.io/engineering-education/dark-mode-for-react-app-using-context-api-and-hooks/)